- Norway Rats are large for the species, growing up to 10 inches in length and weighing close to one pound.

 - Norway Rats are bulky and heavy, and as such, are not great climbers.
 They tend to build their nests in burrows in the ground.
 In your home or yard, this is typically under a shed, in the crawl space, or in a cavity in a wall.

-- Exodus Pest Control can control the rats without poison and prevent future infestations by excluding possible rodent entryways.
+- Exodus Pest Control can control the rats without poison and prevent future infestations by excluding possible points of entry.

 Norway Rats, also known as Brown Rats, are brown or gray, or a combination of both colors.
 These rats are large for the species, growing up to 10 inches in length and weighing close to one pound.
 Norway Rats are true omnivores, and they are opportunistic eaters.
 Living wherever humans live, they feed from and contaminate up to a third of the world’s food supply.
 Fun fact-there are typically 3 times as many rodents as humans in any given population.